-The year-over-year decrease in current income tax expense is primarily related to the decreased operating income in Canada in 2019.
+The year-over-year decrease in current income tax expense is primarily related to a decrease in prior year US state taxes in FY 2019.
 The year-over-year increase in deferred income tax expense is primarily due to the derecognition of US tax losses in 2019 and a combination of changes in the temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
+During the second quarter of 2019, the Alberta government enacted legislation, which reduces the Alberta corporate tax rate from 12% to 8% over the period July 1, 2019 through January 1, 2022.